sreejesh79/android-socket.io-demo/README.md

 # android-socket.io-demo
-A demo realtime chat application with Node and socket.io on server side and native android as client
+A demo realtime chat application with Node and socket.io on server side and native android as client.
+This demo includes sending text message as well as images files at realtime.